-- F. In order to ensure correctness of concurrent operation, we must ensure that the schedule we follow is serializable. - In our initial example with deposit and withdrawal transactions, the two schedules that produced correct results (S1 and S4) were both serial schedules.
+- F. In order to ensure correctness of concurrent operation, we must ensure that the schedule we follow is serializable. - 1.
+In our initial example with deposit and withdrawal transactions, the two schedules that produced correct results (S1 and S4) were both serial schedules.
 None of the erroneous schedules (S2, S3, S5, or S6) are serializable.
 (We will prove this shortly.) - 2.
-In our example of a transfer and a withdrawal, we exhibited a non-serial schedule that gives a correct answer.
+In our example of two transfers we exhibited a non-serial schedule that gives a correct answer.